-AP-65 Homeless and Other Special Needs Activities - 91.220(i) Introduction
+AP-65 Homeless and Other Special Needs Activities - 91.220(i)

-The City of Newport News has increased efforts to address the needs of the homeless population by purchasing and utilizing a former Marine Corp Reserve facility that serves-for homeless and at-risk individuals and families to access a variety of basic services and housing options daily from 7 am to 5 pm.
+The City of Newport News hosts a large Day Services Center called Four Oaks that provides access to a variety of basic services and housing options daily from 7 am to 5 pm for households which are at-risk of or experiencing homelessness.
 Additionally, the City continues to chair the Commission on Homelessness, which is made up of representatives from all six jurisdictions of the Greater Virginia Peninsula.
 Through this collaborative leadership, guidance is provided that affects local policies and efforts to assist service provider agencies to both prevent and end homelessness.
 Primary areas identified as vital needs are additional affordable housing units, shelter assistance for homeless victims of domestic violence and for those with special needs.
 The City will continue to support these needs through the CDBG and HOME funds during the current program year.